 Upon successful completion of this course, the student should be able to produce, in a safe manner, high-quality sound thermite welds on standard rail and mismatched rail.
 This course is intended for people who are employed in the railroad industry.
-This will be specific, in-depth, industrial training.
+This will be specific, indepth, industrial training.
 Students will be required to make various rail alignments and grind various new and worn rail.
 The student should also be able to clean a used crucible, assemble a crucible and temper new and used crucibles.
-40 hrs. over 1 wk.
+1.5 hrs. lecture, 1 hr. lab/wk.